DISCOVERY & TARGETED PROTEOMICS SERVICES

-For advanced users who are interested to further analyze the data, support will be provided based on availability of time slots.
+For advanced users who are interested to further analyze the data, support will be provided based on availability of time slots and extra fees.

 Ans: If your samples are having low level of complexity, we recommend running them on SDS-PAGE gel which removes contaminants and MS interfering substances.
 Just run for short time to allow the mixture of proteins to enter the stacking gel and concentrate as a coarse band.
 But not all the proteins are resolved well in SDS-PAGE gel especially membrane proteins.
 If you are preparing complex cell lysates using a proteomics compatible lysis buffer than solution based samples provide better results than gel based approaches in terms of number of peptides and protein identification.
 Many times experiments e.g. Pull down analysis, Protein-protein interaction, where starting material and resulting eluate protein concentration is very limiting gel based analysis may not be possible.
 In these special cases we recommend to use the trypsinized eluates directly for mass spec analysis.
 Please discuss with us your experimental requirements and we will be happy to provide you right strategy for successful outcome.

-We reliably and sensitively identify proteins from low-complex (e.g. single gel spots, purified protein etc.) as well as complex samples by our standard identification workflow (Figure 1).
-In this, proteins are first proteolitically digested to peptides (gel-based or gel-free) and then analysed by LC-MS/MS using our highly sensitive Orbitrap-MS systems.
+We reliably and sensitively identify proteins from low-complex (e.g. single gel spots, purified protein etc.) as well as complex samples by our standard protein identification workflow (Figure 1).
+In this, proteins are first digested to peptides using suitable proteases (gel-based or gel-free/in solution) and then analyzed by LC-MS/MS using our highly sensitive Orbitrap-MS systems.
 Afterwards, these peptides/proteins are identified by using suitable data analysis pipelines (MS/MS Ion Search) and high confidence results are provided to the customer.
 To account for more complex samples, different pre-fractionation methods and longer LC-gradients are also available.

 We perform the analyses of various posttranslational modifications (PTMs), for example phosphorylation, Acetylation, etc. Please contact us for details and to discuss your specific project.